 Communtiy Based Rural Tourism

-Friends of Usambara Cultural Tourism Programme is a sustainable pro-poor tourism initiative that engages local communities in various tourism activities for the purpose of delivering the services to earn an income from tourism.
-Tanzanians are proud of receiving tourists in their rural areas where authentic Culture of the people can be perfectly explored and various benefits gained by the community.
+The Friends of Usambara Cultural Tourism Programme is a sustainable, pro-poor tourism initiative that engages local communities in various tourism activities for the purpose of helping rural Tanzanians earn an income from tourism.
+Tanzanians are proud to receive tourists in their rural areas where the authentic culture of the people can be perfectly explored by tourists, and various benefits gained by the local community.

-Cultural Tourism contributes to Community Development through providing employment to local people who works as Tour Guides, Coordinators of Cultural Tourism Enterprises, traditional dancing, storytelling, food service provision, accommodation service provision (home stays & camping) and through direct sales of goods and services to tourists.
+Cultural Tourism contributes to Community Development through providing employment to local people who works as Tour Guides, Coordinators of Cultural Tourism Enterprises, Traditional dancers, storytellers, food service providers, accommodation service providers (home stays & camping), and through direct sales of goods and services to tourists.